herve4m/quay-collection/README.md

 Just after you installed Quay Container Registry, and before you do anything else, you can create the first user and generate an OAuth access token for that user.

-After that initial operation, you can create additional user accounts by using the `herve4m.quay.quay_user` module and generate OAuth access tokens for those additional accounts by using the `herve4m.quay.quay_api_token` module.
+After this initial operation, you can create additional user accounts by using the `herve4m.quay.quay_user` module and generate OAuth access tokens for these additional accounts by using the `herve4m.quay.quay_api_token` module.

 The following playbook example uses the `herve4m.quay.quay_first_user` module to create the first user: